SizeCredit/size-solidity/README.md

 - loan.FV == 0 <==> loan.repaid
 - upon repayment, the money is locked from the lender until due date, and the protocol earns yield meanwhile
 - cash.free + cash.locked ?= deposits
+- creating a FOL/SOL updates the offer (reduces maxAmount)

 References